The

 people ever.
 Worked as a jester, an extra, wrote scripts, but never

 cracked it.
-Ten years later a friend and I were held up at gunpoint
+Ten years later, living by Sunset, a friend and I were held up at gunpoint

 and robbed of everything we had.
 But that's L.A., you have to expect